Thermal Shock in Coffee: 8 Things You Should Know

 3. Temperature and fermentation processes

-Fermentation processes involve microbial complexes in which yeasts and lactic acid bacteria are the microorganisms that interest us the most.
+Fermentation processes involve microbial complexes in which yeasts and lactic acid bacteria are the microorganisms that generate a more positive sensory impact.

 In general, when a fermentation process occurs in uncontrolled environmental conditions, it starts at room temperature.
 As the hours go by, the temperature increases while the microorganisms degrade the sugars.